Pottsville Maroons: Today

-In 2003, the NFL decided to address, via a vote during an owners meeting on whether the league should re-examine the case regarding the 1925 championship; in October, the NFL voted 30–2 not to reopen the case.
-Thus, the Cardinals are still listed as the 1925 NFL champions.

 Today, the people of Pottsville still embrace the legacy of the Maroons.
 The town contains the headquarters of the Pottsville Maroons Memorial Committee, whose job it is to keep alive the spirit of Pottsville's only big-league sports franchise.
 In Pottsville, there was a major push led by Mayor John D.W.
 Reiley to restore the Maroons' 1925 title.
-The owner of a local embroidery shop still makes Maroons T-shirts and distributes them to residents and fans.
-In 2003, Pennsylvania Governor Ed Rendell got involved in the Pottsville-NFL debate, lobbying NFL owners and asking city and borough councils across the state to lobby the league to restore the Maroons' title.
+The owner of a local embroidery shop still makes Maroons T-shirts and distributes them to residents and fans, along with the Schuylkill County Historical Society, which does the same.

-Despite the long-time backing of Bears founder George Halas, Steelers founder Art Rooney and, more recently, Steelers chairman Dan Rooney, Philadelphia Eagles owner Jeff Lurie, the Pennsylvania General Assembly, and former commissioner Paul Tagliabue, the NFL's other owners, led, not surprisingly, by the Cardinals, still continue to vote this down (30–2).
+In 2003, Governor of Pennsylvania Ed Rendell got involved in the Pottsville-NFL debate by enlisting city and borough councils across the state to lobby NFL owners to restore the Maroons' title.
+The NFL responded by holding a vote during at the October 2003 owners' meeting, where the team owners voted 30–2 not to reopen the case.
+Thus, the Cardinals are still listed as the 1925 NFL champions.
+Despite the long-time backing of Bears founder George Halas, Steelers founder Art Rooney and, more recently, Steelers chairman Dan Rooney, Philadelphia Eagles owner Jeff Lurie, the Pennsylvania General Assembly, and former commissioner Paul Tagliabue, the NFL's other owners, unsurprisingly led by the Cardinals, continue to oppose any reversal.

-Also in 2003, U.S. President George W. Bush spoke on the subject.
-According to an article in ESPN the Magazine, Bush sent a handwritten note to ESPN calling the Maroons' case "illuminating."

-After a 2003 vote in favor of keeping the 1925 title with the Cardinals, Rendell wrote an angry letter to Tagliabue, calling the NFL owners a group of "cowardly barons".
+Rendell responded with an angry letter to Tagliabue, calling the NFL owners a group of "cowardly barons".
 Rendell berated the National Football League, and declared he would have no more communication with league officials until they granted the Pottsville Maroons the 1925 title.
 The governor ended the letter saying, "I am closing with the wish that every NFL franchise except for the Eagles and the Steelers lose large quantities of money".
+President of the United States George W. Bush also spoke on the subject.
+According to an article in ESPN the Magazine, Bush sent a handwritten note to ESPN calling the Maroons' case "illuminating."

 In 2006 David Fleming authored the book Breaker Boys: The NFL's Greatest Team and the Stolen 1925 Championship.

 In 2008, USA Today statistician Jeff Sagarin analyzed the two teams' statistics, including considerations for strength of schedule to determine which was the better team in 1925.
 The results showed the Maroons as the better team to the second-place Cardinals.